Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     sudo reboot

-iv) Apply all software updates and reboot

-    softwareupdate -l         # list all software updates sudo softwareupdate -ia   # install them all (if appropriate) sudo reboot               # reboot

 <a name="host-power-management"></a>
 ### Power management settings

-#### Prevent the Host from sleeping and enable auto-restart:

-`pmset` manages power management settings such as idle sleep timing, wake on access, automatic restart on power loss etc. Set `displaysleep`, `disksleep` and `sleep` to zero (FALSE) and `autorestart` to one (TRUE):
+`pmset` manages power management settings such as idle sleep timing, wake on access, automatic restart on power loss etc.

+To see all power management capabilities:

+    pmset -g cap

+Set `displaysleep`, `disksleep` and `sleep` to zero (FALSE) and `autorestart` to one (TRUE):

     sudo pmset -a displaysleep 0 disksleep 0 sleep 0 autorestart 1

-To list all power management capabilities:

-    macHV2:CommandLineTools administrator$ pmset -g cap
-    Capabilities for AC Power:
-     displaysleep
-     disksleep
-     sleep
-     womp
-     autorestart
-     gpuswitch
-     standby
-     standbydelayhigh
-     standbydelaylow
-     highstandbythreshold
-     powernap
-     ttyskeepawake
-     hibernatemode
-     hibernatefile
-     autopoweroff
-     autopoweroffdelay

-To list all power management capabilities in use:
+Confirm the changes by listing the capabilities in use:

-    macHV2:CommandLineTools administrator$ pmset -g
+    macHV2:~ administrator$ pmset -g
     System-wide power settings:
     Currently in use:
      standby              1